-NAVE: An original medieval section of the church, possibly 11th century.
+This is an original medieval feature and takes the form of three seats set in the wall to the right of the altar.
+This is where the priest, deacon and sub-deacon would have sat when officiating at mass.
+The seat on the right uses another medieval grave slab at the back; its decoration includes a rare triquetra ('trinity knot'), usually associated with Celtic art.
+NAVE: An original medieval section of the church. possibly 11th century.
 Originally, it had walls on either side before the aisles were added.
 In 1887/8, it was extended eastward to where the transepts meet and the roof heightened.
-21. The Four Evangelists Here, at the crossing of the transepts, the 21 pillars at each corner have ornately carved corbels.
-Each sculpture includes a symbol of one of the four writers of the Gospels; Matthew, Mark, Luke, and John.
+21. The Four Evangelists 21 Here, at the crossing of the transepts. the pillars at each corner have ornately carved corbels.
+Each sculpture includes a symbol of one of the four writers of the Gospels: Matthew, Mark, Luke, and John.

 22. The Font

-22

 It dates to the 14th century.
-Across the centuries

-it has been placed in different parts of the church.
+Across the centuries it has been placed in different parts of the church.

 The font was removed from the old baptistry when it was turned into a visitor centre in 1999.
 23. Blind Window

-From the Chancel steps you can see a window on the

-The Reredos open includes a rare triquetra ('trinity knot'), usually associated with Celtic art. tower wall.
-This used to be outside until the roof was 23 heightened in 1887/8.
+From the Chancel steps you can see a window on the tower wall.
+This used to be outside until the roof was heightened in 1887/8.

-The conversion of Constantine, the first Christian Roman Emperor by Pope St. Sylvester I. Abraham and Isaac: An angel stops the sacrifice of Isaac.
+The conversion of Constantine, the first Christian Roman Emperor by Pope St. Sylvester I. The Last Supper Abraham and Isaac: An angel stops the sacrifice of Isaac.